handihealth/c4h_livecode/docs/handover/Handover_tech_tasks.md

 }
 ````

-###F. Retrieve detailed list of recent Asthma Diary Encounters for charting purposes
+###G. Retrieve detailed list of recent Handover Summary compositions for charting purposes

-We now use a more complex Archetype Query Language (AQL) call to retrieve a the key datapoints of the most recent Asthma Diary Encounter``composition``.
+We now use a more complex Archetype Query Language (AQL) call to retrieve a the key datapoints of the most recent Handover Summary``composition``.

 AQL allows for very flexible querying and output.
 The output chosen here is relatively flat, returning a set of simple name/pair values.
 This is simple to process but does have the disadvantage of causing some duplication of returned rows to accomodate multiple symptoms.
 More complex AQL structures can be returned but are more difficult to process.